13.2. Calculation algorithm “4DVAR”¶

 - Bounds

 List of pairs of real values.
 This key allows to define pairs of upper and lower bounds for every state variable being optimized.
-Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with possibly
+Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with a value of

 {"Bounds":[[2.,5.],[1.e-2,10.],[-30.,None],[None,None]]}